 - Listen.
 Famous speeches, music tracks, and podcasts.

-- Do.
-Interactive web apps, timelines, role plays, and simulations.
+- Interact.
+Web apps, timelines, role plays, and simulations.

 Who’s Responsible?
 Most of the time you’ll be reading, watching, listening, and doing all by your lonesome.
 Occasionally, though rarely, you’ll be asked to collaborate on content with a group of your peers.
 An example of this is if the instructor divides students into groups, assigns each group multiple readings, and then asks each group to divide the readings amongst group members so each member can explain to the group what they’ve read.
 This “divide and conquer” strategy for learning content can save your group members valuable time.